If your business produces waste, you have a legal responsibility to make sure:

 Waste carrier's licence

-If your business carries waste, you must apply for a waste carrier's licence issued by the Environment Agency.
-This document states that you're legally allowed to carry a particular type of waste.
+If your business carries waste, you must register for a waste carrier's licence issued by the Environment Agency.
+This document states you're legally allowed to carry a particular type of waste.

-You must register if you do any of these things as part of your business:
+You must register if you do any of these as part of your business:

 - transport waste